// you’re reading...

 And you’re nowhere.

-What used to work doesn’t work any more.
-Marketing related blogs are full of posts on how email marketing isn’t the same as paper marketing.
-But still, even today, we find many marketers are looking at email recipients “the same old way” thinking that they are above their captive recipients, even though that’s no longer the case.
+What used to work doesn’t work anymore.
+Marketing-related blogs are full of posts on how email marketing isn’t the same as paper marketing.
+But still, even today, many marketers are looking at email recipients “the same old way,” thinking that they are above their captive recipients, even though that’s no longer the case.
 The customer is king in ways that they never were before.

 Not only that, but ISPs are paying more and more attention to what your recipients are doing.
-No longer is permission and authentication alone good enough.
+Permission and authentication alone are no longer good enough.
 Now, engagement is the rising star.
-If you aren’t keeping your recipients engaged, then they’ll be looking through you, but you’ll be no where.
+If you aren’t keeping your recipients engaged, they’ll be looking through you, but you’ll be nowhere.

-It’s time to leave the past behind and understand that things really aren’t the same any more and your approach to has to be as different as the times in which you live.
+It’s time to leave the past behind and understand that things aren’t the same anymore, and your approach has to be as different as the times in which you live.
 Otherwise, your recipients will be singing this song — to you.